-Satisfactory repayment arrangement.
+Satisfactory repayment

+arrangement.
 (1) For the purpose of regaining eligibility under section 428F(b) of the HEA, the making of six consecutive, voluntary, on-time, full monthly payments on a defaulted loan.
 A borrower may only obtain the benefit of this paragraph with respect to renewed eligibility once.
-[SEE ALSO ISSUE PAPER #17 FOR PROPOSED NEW PARAGRAPH (4.)]

-- (2) For the purpose of consolidating a defaulted loan under 34 CFR 685.220(d)(1)(ii)(C) - - (i), tThe making of three consecutive, voluntary, on-time, full monthly payments on a defaulted loan prior to consolidation; or - (ii) Agreeing to repay the Direct Consolidation Loan under the income contingent repayment plan described in §685.209 or the income-based repayment plan described in §685.221. - (3) For the purpose of paragraph (2)(i) of this definition, Tthe required monthly payment amount may not be more than is reasonable and affordable based on the borrower's total financial circumstances.
-"On-time" means a payment made within 15 days of the scheduled due date, and voluntary payments are those payments made directly by the borrower and do not include payments obtained by Federal offset, garnishment, or income or asset execution.
+(2) For the purpose of consolidating a defaulted loan under 34-CFR §685.220(d)(1)(ii)(-)(A)(3) -

+(i), tThe making of three consecutive, voluntary, on-time, full monthly payments on a defaulted loan prior to consolidation; or

+(ii) Agreeing to repay the Direct Consolidation Loan under one of the income-contingent repayment plans described in §685.209 or the income-based repayment plan described in §685.221.

+(3) For the purpose of paragraph (2)(i) of this definition, Fthe required monthly payment amount may not be more than is reasonable and affordable based on the borrower's total financial circumstances.
+"On-time" means a payment made within 1520 days of the scheduled due date, and voluntary payments are those-payments made directly by the borrower and do not include payments obtained by Federal offset, garnishment, or income or asset execution.